Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Hemoglobin A1C levels should be less than 7%.

 Because aggressive treatment to reach these goals increases the risk that blood glucose might go too low (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ), these goals are adjusted for some people in whom hypoglycemia is particularly undesirable, such as older people.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ), these goals are adjusted for some people in whom hypoglycemia is particularly undesirable, such as older people.

 Some other goals are keeping systolic blood pressure less than 140 mm Hg and diastolic blood pressure less than 90 mm Hg.
-For diabetic people who have heart disease or are at high risk for heart disease, the blood pressure goal is less than 130/80 mm Hg.
+For people with diabetes who have heart disease or are at high risk for heart disease, the blood pressure goal is less than 130/80 mm Hg.

 Many things cause blood glucose levels to change: